google/kctf/base/challenge-skeleton/README.md

 The config directory holds a few configuration files:

-* chal.conf: Configure if the challenge should be deployed to the cluster if it's publicly accessible and if it has a healthcheck.
+* chal.conf: Configure if the challenge should be deployed to the cluster (for batch commands), if it's publicly accessible and if it has a healthcheck.
-* pow.conf: Change the proof-of-work difficulty in this file, 0 means disabled.
+* pow.conf: Contains the difficulty of the proof-of-work, 0 means disabled.
 * advanced: The kubernetes config used to deploy the challenge.
-E.g. add a tmpfs here or change the port.
+E.g. you can add a tmpfs here or change the port.

 ## /challenge